The CR FAQ

 Although outright rejection may not happen, its also advisable to make sure that one doesnt take a glimmer of similarity as irrefutable evidence that Place A and Place B are actually exactly alike.
 This is a more subtle pitfall than missing all the signs that the land really wants you to go away, but is still surprisingly easy to do, especially for those of us who live in bioregions similar to those of the Celtic Nations.
 For example, Raven had a highly symbolic dream involving the local elk (so similar to Scotlands red deer that scientists thought they were the same species for years).
 Although she did interpret the dream in a Celtic context, and it was helpful to her spiritually, that doesnt mean that the Rockies are now OMG Just Like Scotland OMG OMG... it just means that, for Raven, the Rockies can be friendly and conducive to a Gaelic spiritual approach to connecting with the land, in that particular area and with that particular spirit.
 Other aspects (say, the vast prairie dog farms, or the prevailing weather patterns which influence folklore) are quite different and have no directly translated equivalent.
 Finding the connections and crossing-over points can be important and helpful, but ultimately each place must be taken on its own terms, and the ceremonial leadership and taboos of the local people respected.

 Some places feel more like the Celtic countries than others.
 Raven has had reliable success working in a Celtic paradigm in Seattle, Virginias Blue Ridge Mountains, Vancouver, Toronto, the Chesapeake Bay watershed in Maryland, and the Colorado Rockies.
-In Kathryns experience, the spirits of the Northeastern US and some areas of the Midwestern Plains and Northwest Coast have usually responded well to a Gaelic approach, though there have been some notable exceptions.
-Whether this is a matter of climate, geology, culture, land spirits, or some other factor is left as an exercise to the reader.
+In Kathryns experience, the spirits of the Northeastern US and Atlantic Seabord, and some areas of the Midwestern Plains and Northwest Coast have usually responded well to a Gaelic approach, though there have been some notable exceptions.
+Whether this is a matter of climate, geology, culture, particular land or ancestral spirits, or some other factor is left as an exercise to the reader.
 Theres bound to be some flex due to personal bias and experience.
 (Both authors work well with forested mountains and river biomes, which makes sense with the above list.
 Others of Celtic heritage but with different connections might find their strongest alliances in different places.)
 But in general, it seems that the greater the ecological overlap with Celtic countries, and the longer Celtic peoples have inhabited the area, the more likely that a similar feel and symbol-set may be fruitful.
-However, even that doesnt guarantee a common tongue... ravens in Pacific Northwest Native lore have very different associations than ravens in Irish lore, and Raven wasnt able to reconcile those despite two years in Washington state.
+However, even that doesnt guarantee a common tongue... ravens in Pacific Northwest Native lore have very different associations than ravens in Irish lore, and Raven the person wasnt able to reconcile those despite two years in Washington state.
 In cases like that, context, intuition, and divination will be essential for correct communication.

 Sometimes what the spirits have to communicate is incredibly clear, and no backup is needed.
 For instance, in one KILLYOUANDEATYOU incident, Kathryn and two friends had a glowing-eyed spirit bear charge them, a psychotic ancestral spirit chase them out of the woods at knife-point, and they returned the next day to find that a tree had crashed down where they had planned on spending the night.
 (For more on this youthful debacle, see the death crones HEAL THE EARTH.)
-While everyone in this incident was rather psychically perceptive, its probable that even someone as psychic as a brick would have noticed they werent wanted there, whether by actually seeing things or just feeling scared and uncomfortable.
+While everyone in this incident was rather spiritually perceptive, its probable that even someone as psychic as a brick would have noticed they werent wanted there, whether by actually seeing things or just feeling scared and uncomfortable.
 In this case doing divination would have been superfluous.
-However, its very possible that divination before the event would have helped a great deal.
+However, its very possible that divination before the event would have helped avoid a great deal of stress.

 Its also important to make sure that the divination method you use is capable of covering the type of questions you need answered.
-If your method has no fiodh, rune or card for KILLYOUANDEATYOU, you probably either need a different method, or to reframe and reconsider how you interpret the omens.
+If your method has no fiodh or rune for KILLYOUANDEATYOU, you probably either need a different method, or to reframe and reconsider how you interpret the omens.
 (Before one hiking trip to the Rockies, Raven drew Aspen from her ogham set and was pleased, since she was going there specifically to see and connect with the giant aspen tree colonies at high elevations.
 Later, as she was barreling down the trail at a dead run, trying to get under the tree line before the fast-moving lightning storm hit, she had cause to reflect on Aspens connections with death, states of suspension and change, and turning-point risk.
 Doh.)
 A combination of divination and visiting a site beforehand should give you a pretty good starting-point, but nothing is perfectly foolproof.

-If you are planning a major ritual that involves any sort of linking-together of your location and another (for example, as in a ritual for protecting sacred sites in Ireland) the opinion of the local spirits in both locations needs not only to be observed, but to be addressed in a more in-depth and comprehensive manner than for a simple celebration.
-It is possible that the land may be okay with your presence, but not okay with being spoken for or linked to another place.
+If you are planning a major ceremony that involves any sort of linking-together of your location and another (for example, as in ceremonies we've done for protecting sacred sites in Ireland) the opinion of the local spirits in both locations needs not only to be observed, but to be addressed in a more in-depth and comprehensive manner than for a simple celebration.
+It is possible that the land may be okay with your presence, but not okay with being spoken for or spiritually linked to another place.
 Even if youre well-intentioned, the spirits may perceive this as manipulative.
 Kathryn has found that while some connections with the land can be instantaneous, unquestionable, and suddenly life-altering, others can take years to develop properly.
-Time moves differently for the spirits, especially the spirits of long-lived trees and ancient terrain features like rocks, lakes and seas.
+Time moves differently for the spirits, especially the spirits of long-lived trees and ancient terrain features like rocks, mountains, lakes and seas.
 Some people may never be asked to speak for the land, but it is possible that a particular area may, over time, desire that sort of connection with you.

-If you are not certain that the spirits of the land where you are doing a ritual trust you to make those sorts of decisions on their behalf (and even if you do feel sure of that!), divination is in order for clarity and confirmation.
+If you are not certain that the spirits of the land where you are doing a ceremony trust you to make those sorts of decisions on their behalf (and even if you do feel sure of that!), divination is in order for clarity and confirmation.
 If divination has not shown conclusively that the spirits are on board with your idea for the ritual, this has to be considered deeply.
-Possible adjustments include focusing on connecting yourself but not the land with the other location, or doing the ritual indoors and having it be solely about the distant location.
+Possible adjustments include focusing on connecting yourself but not the land with the other location, or doing the ceremony indoors and having it be solely about the distant location.
 This latter approach can be rather alien for those of us for whom connection with local spirits is a core part of our spirituality and ceremonial work, but it is preferable to angering the spirits.
 As an example, in Kathryns KILLYOUANDEATYOU experience in Florida, what she found was that she could do particular types of spiritual work indoors or in tame areas - meditations and rituals to ask particular questions of particular spirits, or very general sorts of prayers and blessings went quite well.
 It was the relationship with the unfiltered, primal energies of the wilder areas in the region that took years to work out.